AerialMechX/Co-operative_Swarm/README.md

 # Co-operative_Swarm
-all dev related to sarming multiple drone with connected payload
+All dev related to sarming multiple drone with connected payload